 Since March, UPS has been running a trial program named Flight Forward, using independent drone deliveries of crucial medical samples, including tissue or blood between two branches of a hospital in Raleigh, N.C., situated at a distance of 150 yards.
 A fleet-footed athlete could cover the distance almost as quickly as the drones.
 However, as a proof-of-concept program, it worked.

 In October, the FAA allowed the company approval to expand to 20 hospitals throughout the U.S. within the next couple of decades.
 “We anticipate UPS Flight Forward to a day be a very substantial part of our corporation,” says David Abney, UPS CEO of the agency, which will deliver urine, tissue and blood samples, and healthcare essentials such as medication and transfusable blood.
 UPS isn’t alone in pioneering air deliveries.
 Wing, a branch of Google’s parent firm Alphabet, obtained restricted, although similar, FAA approval to make deliveries for FedEx and Walgreens.
-And in Ghana and Rwanda, drones operating by Silicon Valley startup Zipline are already supplying rural villages.
+And in Ghana and Rwanda, drones operated by Silicon Valley startup Zipline are already supplying rural villages.

 The Largest Big Data

 There are 7.5 billion people, and thousands of us monitor our health using wearables like smartwatches and more conventional devices like blood-pressure monitors.
-If there were a way to aggregate that data and make it all anonymous but searchable, although medical researchers could have a powerful tool for drug development, lifestyle studies, and much more.
+If there were a way to aggregate that data and make it all anonymous but searchable, medical researchers could have a powerful tool for drug development, lifestyle studies, and much more.
 With information from 3 million volunteers giving trillions of data points, California-based Big Data company Evidation has developed such a tool.

 Evidation associates with drug producers like Eli Lilly and Sanofi to parse that data.
-That work has resulted in dozens of peer-reviewed studies already, on topics ranging from diet and sleep to cognitive-health guides.
+That work has resulted in dozens of peer-reviewed studies on topics ranging from diet and sleep to cognitive-health guides.
 For founder Christine Lemke, among the ongoing projects of Evidation, to determine whether new technologies can effectively measure chronic pain: Lemke has a genetic disease that leads to frequent back pain.
 Evidation is currently partnering with Brigham and Women’s Hospital on the job.

 A Stem-Cell Cure For Diabetes